gilad-rubin/hypster/docs/combined_documentation.md

 # HP Object Methods in Hypster

 The `HP` object provides several methods for defining hyperparameters in your configurations.
-This guide covers the main methods: `select`, `text_input`, and `number_input`.
+This guide covers the main methods: `select`, `text`, and `number`.

 ## 1. The `select` Method